Elektros, Inc.: ELEKTROS Believes This Early Summer Feels Like an Early Summer Christmas as ELEKTROS Closed Up 33.33% as of Friday

-WEST PALM BEACH, FL / ACCESS Newswire / May 17, 2026 / As U.S. stock markets continue reaching historic all-time highs and investor appetite for next-generation energy and technology opportunities accelerates across Wall Street, ELEKTROS Inc. (OTC PINK:ELEK) announced today that the Company continues aggressively advancing its lithium mining initiatives, electric vehicle charging patent strategy, and broader electrification-focused growth initiatives.
+WEST PALM BEACH, FL / ACCESS Newswire / May 18, 2026 / As U.S. stock markets continue reaching historic all-time highs and investor appetite for next-generation energy and technology opportunities accelerates across Wall Street, ELEKTROS Inc. (Ticker Symbol:ELEK) announced today that the Company continues aggressively advancing its lithium mining initiatives, electric vehicle charging patent strategy, and broader electrification-focused growth initiatives.

 ELEKTROS continues advancing its lithium mining initiatives and EV patent technology worldwide as management remains focused on long-term growth opportunities within the global electrification and battery infrastructure sectors.